 One last thing to note: having sex in water (including the shower) can cause unwanted friction.
-Water does not lubricate the vagina and it does not act as that much-needed barrier during sex.
-I know it seem counterintuitive because, well, water is wet.
+Water does not lubricate the vagina and it does not act as that much needed barrier during sex.
+I know it seems counterintuitive because, well, water is wet.
 But not so much.
 Water washes away the vagina’s natural lubrication leaving it dry and painful.

-Shower sex likely won’t lead in an infection, but friction and irritation are no picnic.
+Shower sex likely won’t lead to an infection, but friction and irritation are no picnic either.
 Having sex without lubrication is not a particularly enjoyable experience for anyone.

 When in doubt, stick to sex in your gorgeous canopy bed and on every surface of the hotel suite.
 Who knows, maybe you can even sneak into the dry areas of the tropical landscape for a quickie.